Charles Eugene, Prince of Lambesc: Habsburg military service

-Bourbon restoration
+Bourbon Restoration

-Upon the Bourbon restoration in 1815, his dynastic dignities were restored to him, but due to widespread unpopularity in France, he never returned to exercise his privileges.
-He died in Vienna in 1825.
-After the restoration of Louis XVIII, he was created again Peer of France, and his dignities further enhanced by the title Duke of Elbeuf.
-Louis XVIII furthermore appointed him as a Marshal of France.
+After the restoration of Louis XVIII, prince Charles Eugène was again created a Peer of France.
+Louis XVIII furthermore created him Duke of Elbeuf and appointed him a Marshal of France.
 Because of the popular hostility against him in France, relating to the incident in the Tuileries in July 1789, he never exercised these privileges and he died at the age of 74 in Vienna on 21 November 1825.
-As he had no children, and with his death, and his brother's, the male line of old Lothringen lines of Elbœuf, Harcourt, and Armagnac ended.
+As neither Charles Eugène, nor his younger brother Joseph Louis (who had predeceased him in 1812) had any children, the male line of the old Lorraine lines of Elbœuf, Harcourt, and Armagnac came to an end.